cortex-js/compute-engine/src/docs/guide-latex-syntax.md

 - `kind`: the kind of expression associated with this entry.
 Valid values are `prefix`, `postfix`, `infix`, `expression`, `function`, `symbol`, `environment` and `matchfix`.
 If not provided, the default is `expression`.
+  The meaning of the values and how to use them is explained below.
 - `latexTrigger`: a sequence of LaTeX tokens that will trigger the entry.
 For example, `^{+}` or `\mathbb{D}`.
 - `identifierTrigger`: a string, usually wrapped in a LaTeX command, that will trigger the entry.
 For example, if `identifierTrigger` is `floor`, the LaTeX command `\mathrm{floor}` or `\operatorname{floor}` will trigger the entry.
   Only one of `latexTrigger` or `identifierTrigger` should be provided.
 If kind is `environment`, only `identifierTrigger` is valid.
+If kind is `matchfix`, both `openTrigger` and `closeTrigger` must be provided instead.
-- `parse`: a function that will be invoked when the trigger is encountered in the LaTeX input.
+- `parse`: a handler that will be invoked when the trigger is encountered in the LaTeX input.
 It will be passed a `parser` object that can be used to parse the input.
-The `parse` function should return a MathJSON expression.
+The `parse` handler should return a MathJSON expression.
+The signature of the `parse` handler will vary depending on the `kind`.
 See below for more info about parsing.
-- `serialize`: a function that will be invoked when the `expr.latex` property is read.
+- `serialize`: a handler that will be invoked when the `expr.latex` property is read.
 It will be passed a `serializer` object that can be used to serialize the expression.
-The `serialize` function should return a LaTeX string.
+The `serialize` handler should return a LaTeX string.
 See below for more info about serialization.
 - `name`: the name of the MathJSON identifier associated with this entry.
 If provided, a default `parse` handler will be used that is equivalent to:
   `parse: name`.
 The `name` property must be unique.
 However, multiple entries can have different triggers that produce the same expression.
-This is useful for synonyms, such as `\operatorname{floor{` and `\lfloor`...`\rfloor`.
+This is useful for synonyms, such as `\operatorname{floor}` and `\lfloor`...`\rfloor`.

+### Expressions

-The most general type of entry is one using `expression` as the `kind`, which is also the default if no `kind` is provided.
-In this case, the `parse` handler will be invoked when the trigger is encountered in the LaTeX input.
-The `parse` handler will be passed a `parser` object that can be used to parse the input.
+The most general type of entry is one of kind `expression`.
+If no `kind` property is provided, the kind is assumed to be `expression`.

+For entries of kind `expression` the `parse` handler is invoked when the trigger is encountered in the LaTeX input.
+The `parse` handler is passed a `parser` object that can be used to parse the input.
 The `parse` handler should return a MathJSON expression.

+The kind `expression` is suitable for a simple symbol, for example a mathematical constant.
+It can also be used for more complex constructs, such as to parse a series of tokens representing an integral expression.
+In this case, the `parse` handler would be responsible for parsing the entire expression and would use the `parser` object to parse the tokens.

+If the tokens are not recognized, the `parse` handler should return `null` and the parser will continue to look for another handler that matches the current token.

+#### Functions

 The `function` kind is a special case of `expression` where the expression is a function, possibly using mutly-character identifiers, as in `\operatorname{concat}`.
+Unlike an `expression` entry, after the `parse` handler is invoked, the parser will look for a pair of parentheses to parse the arguments of the function and apply them to the function.

-The `trigger` property defines the name of the function, not a sequence of tokens.
-The parse handler should return the idenfitier corresponding to the function, such as `Concatenate`.
+The parse handler should return the identifier corresponding to the function, such as `Concatenate`.
 As a shortcut, the `parse` handler can be provided as an Expression.
 For example:

 ```javascript
 {